starshynov/Quickshop-server-readme/README.md

 # QuickShop.

+For access to the repository sent a request to oleksandrstarshynov@gmail.com

 ##Release 1

 **QuickShop** is an online art store (first release: paintings only) that combines a traditional catalog with upcoming “intelligent” search by image content, mood, and color palette.